CASTLES AND CAVES FROM SADILLAC TO LASCAUX

 History and Culture

+Saint-Émilion: Food and most famous French wines are ready to be discovered.
 Cloister of Cadouin: A Cistercian abbey on the UNESCO world heritage list, located on the Camino de Santiago pilgrim ways

+While Bergerac has lots of little speciality shops where locals and tourists alike can find designer fashions, China, glassware, jewellery and perfumes, the city revolves around its food and wines.
+At almost every turn, and on most days of the week, Bergerac hosts markets that are not so much a place to purchase the freshest of food or antiques but a social event at which to catch up with friends.
 The food markets are held on Wednesdays and Saturdays to around midday in the Notre-Dame church and Sainte-Catherine area.
 At the Place de la Madeleine there’s a farmers’ market style event on Fridays to around noon, while Tuesdays see an organic food market at the Place Doublet.
 Fresh fruit and vegetables along with cheeses, truffles and meats, vinaigrettes, herbs and, of course, local wine can all be purchased.
-There are also summer markets, candle lit evening markets and flea markets.
+There are also summer markets, candlelit evening markets and flea markets.
 The Place Gambetta hosts a general market on Wednesdays and Saturdays.
 The office Tourisme Bergerac in the Rue Neuve d’Argenson has a handy leaflet detailing all the markets, their times and venues.

 We send you an app link with all the information, links, directions etc. when you have booked a holiday in Chateau de Sadillac.